 Groundwater is divided into 69 groundwater provinces and 367 groundwater management units (GMUs)

-The boundaries usually represent catchment or subcatchment areas but may also reflect state and territory borders.
+The boundaries usually represent catchment or subcatchment areas but may also reflect State and Territory borders.
 There are also cross-border management arrangements in several locations.

-Regulated systems are water resources which have their flows controlled through the use of infrastructure to store and release water.
+Regulated systems are water resources that have their flows controlled through the use of infrastructure to store and release water.
 Regulated systems are associated with one or more water storage facilities and distinguished by the degree of reliability attached to them.
 Within operational constraints, irrigators can determine when water is released from a regulated system and the nature of its use.
 Depending on the reliability of the water resources, seasonal allocations are set through regular allocation announcements from the relevant authority.